-All BMP's listed here will be implemented yearly prior to the November 15th (or the beginning of the raining season).
+All BMP's listed here will be implemented yearly prior to November 15th (or the beginning of the raining season).

-- In order to protect against hazardous spills: - All purchased products including; chemicals, fertilizers/nutrients, pesticides, petroleum products and sanitation products will all be kept in their manufactures original containers/packaging.
+- In order to protect against hazardous spills: - All purchased products including chemicals, fertilizers/nutrients, pesticides, petroleum products and sanitation products will all be kept in their manufactures original containers/packaging.
 All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure sheds.
-Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the storage sheds.
-Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the existing residence.
-Spill containment and cleanup equipment will be maintained within the secure residence as well.
+Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the processing facilities.
+Sanitation products are stored in their manufacturer's original container.
+Spill containers/packaging within a secure cabinet inside the storage container.
+Spill containment and cleanup equipment will be maintained within the processing facility as well.
 All employees will be trained to properly use all equipment according to the manufacturer's procedures.
-All pouring activities of any products will take place on gravel and within a secondary containment to reduce chances of spill. - Straw wattles will remain around the entire cultivation area and maintained/exchanged as needed each year in order to prevent maximum sediment runoff. - Large stockpiles of soils imported for the planting beds will be covered with tarp, held down by rocks in order to reduce sediment runoff.
-The soil will only be purchased and used as necessary, not stored on the property throughout the grow season. - Native vegetation around the proposed cultivation operation will be maintained as a permanent erosion and sediment control measures.
+All pouring activities of any products will take place on gravel and within a secondary containment to reduce chances of spill. - Straw wattles will remain around the cultivation area and maintained/exchanged as needed each year in order to prevent maximum sediment runoff. - Native vegetation around the proposed cultivation operation will be maintained as a permanent erosion and sediment control measures.
 A native grass seed mixture and certified weed-free straw mulch will be applied to all areas of exposed soil. - All solid waste that cannot be composted, will be stored in bins with secure fitting lids until being disposed of at a Lake County Integrated Waste Management facility, at least once a week during the cultivation season.